How to Buy Google Stock

 How will the corporate restructuring of Google impact its stock prices?

-January 28, 2017 Update: GOOG ($823) and GOOGL ($845) have had a great start to the new year and are close to all time highs.
-However, the company reported earnings on Thursday that missed most analyst's targets and the stocks retreated about 1% on that news.
-Google has a variety of businesses but the money making ones all revolve around advertising through Google search (Adwords) and Youtube.
+In January.
+Google reported earnings that missed most analyst's targets.
+Google has a variety of businesses but the money making ones all revolve around advertising through Google search (Adwords) and YouTube.
 The numbers for those two units were less than expected but still strong.

 - Gross revenue was $26.1 billion which was up about 22 percent year over year while analyst's expectations were about $25 billion.